Particle Statistics, Frustration, and Ground-State Energy: Introduction

 \section{Introduction}

-In quantum many-body problem, understanding of the ground state is fundamental.
-The ground-state energy is a physical quantity which governs the stability of the system, and in principle it is measurable by measuring the exchange of the energy with the outside, during a process starting from a known initial state.
-The ground-state energy also reflects the statistics of identical particles, which pervades all of quantum physics.
+In this paper, we study a simple question: how the particle statistics affects the ground-state energy of the system.
+More specifically, we compare the ground-state energy of bosons and fermions on an identical lattice with same parameters such as hopping amplitudes.

-In noninteracting systems, the influence of particle statistics on the ground-state energy is quite trivial.
+In noninteracting systems, the influence of particle statistics on the ground-state energy can be understood easily.
+The two systems in comparison are exactly equivalent to each other, and thus have exactly the same ground-state energy, when only a single particle is present.
 The ground-state energy of fermions is simply given by the sum of the lowest single-particle energy eigenvalues, following the Aufbau principle.
-In contrast, in the ground state of noninteracting bosons, all the bosons condense into the lowest single-particle state, as known as Bose-Einstein Condensation (BEC).
-Therefore, the ground state energies of bosons and fermions satisfy the ``natural'' inequality:
+In contrast, in the ground state of noninteracting bosons, all the bosons condense into the lowest single-particle state.
+This phenomenon is known as Bose-Einstein Condensation (BEC).
+Therefore, the ground state energies of non-interacting bosons and fermions satisfy the ``natural'' inequality:

 On the other hand, the comparison of the ground-state energies of bosons and fermions is not trivial in the presence of interaction, because the simple argument based on the perfect BEC breaks down.
 In a system of interacting bosons, it is in fact already a nontrivial question whether the BEC actually takes place.
 Einstein's original argument depends on the absence of interaction.
 For interacting bosons, there is no general theorem that BEC always occurs~\cite{Leggett}.
-A counterexample is solid ${}^4$He phase, where BEC is absent even at zero temperature, under a sufficiently high pressure.
-Rigorously proven examples of BEC (in the sense of the off-diagonal long-range order) in an interacting system are still rather limited~\cite{Kennedy1988,LiebSeiringer2002,Aizenman2004}.
-Even if the occurrence of BEC or the off-diagonal long-range order is proved in a system of interacting bosons, it does not necessarily restrict the ground-state energy, because single-particle states with higher energies can be partially occupied.
-In strongly correlated systems, the influence of particle statistics on the ground-state energy had not been much explored~\cite{sedrakyan-PRA,sedrakyan-arXiv}.
+A counterexample is the solid ${}^4$He phase, where BEC is absent even at zero temperature, under a sufficiently high pressure.
+Rigorously proven examples of BEC, in the sense of the off-diagonal long-range order (ODLRO), in interacting systems are still rather limited~\cite{Kennedy1988,LiebSeiringer2002,Aizenman2004}.
+Even if the occurrence of BEC or the ODLRO is proved in a system of interacting bosons, it does not necessarily restrict the ground-state energy, because single-particle states with higher energies can be partially occupied.
+In particular, an ODLRO does not necessarily imply the inequality~\eqref{eq.e0b.leq.e0f}.
+In fact, the influence of particle statistics on the ground-state energy had not been much explored in strongly correlated systems.